RANDOM INFO

 The Explosives Course 1429

 Created by Abu Khabab al-Masri (a chemist and alleged top bomb maker for al-Qaeda and part of Osama bin Laden's inner circle), there is a heavier focus on lab safety, created in attempt to make improvements toward successful attacks with fewer errors made.
-It goes into chemistry and more detailed into the manufacturning process.
+It goes into chemistry and is more detailed into the manufacturing process.
 It's almost, dare I say, academic.

 I am trusting you, that you will only use this for knowledge purposes, there are a few instructions on how to make explosives in this magazine.
 I will hope that u won't use it :]